 As traveling two weeks in Indonesia, I got to see the major attractions around the country.
 While I was visiting nine different islands, these were the first impression I got.
 Have you been to Indonesia?
 What do you think?

 Roughly, there are 17,000 islands Indonesia.
 8,844 of them have been named by the government of Indonesia, including major islands: Kalimantan (Borneo), Sumatra, Java, and so on.
 922 of them are permanently inhabited.
 It’s not hard to guess Indonesia is a big chunk of ocean, including a group of islands.
-Like some people say, you can spend rest of your life in Indonesia and still can’t see everything.
+Like some people say, you can spend the rest of your life in Indonesia and still can’t see everything.

 The Indonesian Constitution guarantees freedom of religion.
-However, the government only recognizes six official religions (Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism) and Indonesian law requires that every Indonesian citizen holds an identity card that identifies that person with one of these six religions.
+However, the government only recognizes six official religions (Islam, Protestantism, Catholicism, Hinduism, Buddhism, and Confucianism) and Indonesian law requires that every Indonesian citizen holds an identity card that identifies that person with one of these six religions.

-The most obvious place was Bali, well known as ‘the land of the Gods’, the home of Hindu minority in the country.
-96% of Balinese believe in Hinduism.
+The most obvious place was Bali, well known as ‘the land of the Gods’, the home of the Hindu minority in the country.
+96% of the Balinese believe in Hinduism.
 They have Hindu temples as many as the houses around the island.
 Balinese are the most religious in the country; they basically work to maintain the religious ceremony and the offerings.
-In some places, they have a church, Hindu temple and mosque in the same street.
-As Indonesian constitution said, “belief in the one and only God”, believe what you believe.
+In some places, they have a church, Hindu temple, and mosque in the same street.
+As the Indonesian constitution said, “belief in the one and only God”, believe what you believe.

 Because of its geographic character, flying takes a big part of the transportation system.
-Of course, there’s ferry for moving to one island to another, but it’s not an option for some people; either because of the motion sickness or the limited time.
+Of course, there’s a ferry for moving to one island to another, but it’s not an option for some people; either because of the motion sickness or the limited time.
 Because of that, the regional flight system is extremely well developed.
-It’s easy, simple and ordinary.
+It’s easy, simple, and ordinary.
 I confess; I got confused a few of regional airport with a coffee shop.

-As we were moving to Borneo, Java and Bali, I needed to ask how to say ‘thank you’ each time.
+As we were moving to Borneo, Java, and Bali, I needed to ask how to say ‘thank you’ each time.
 Sometimes it’s ‘Terima Kasih’, ‘Bartonuen ge’ or something else.
-Bahasa Indonesia (literally means language of Indonesia) is the official language of the country, but the regional language is spoken more often depending on where you go, for example, Javanese in Java, and Balinese in Bali.
+Bahasa Indonesia (literally means the language of Indonesia) is the official language of the country, but the regional language is spoken more often depending on where you go, for example, Javanese in Java, and Balinese in Bali.
 Nowadays almost 100% of the population can fluently speak Bahasa Indonesia, but the regional language is often used at home.
-It was fun for me to catch up the different languages on each island.
+It was fun for me to catch up on the different languages on each island.
 Only ‘thank you’ of course.